Important Admissions Deadlines

 Student Resource Center (NH 135)

-ALL First-time Freshman, Second Semester Freshman, EOP students, and students on Academic Probation are require to meet with an academic advisor each semester.
+EOP students, and students on Academic Probation are required to meet with an academic advisor each semester.
 This office has been established by the College of Arts, Media and Communication to assist all incoming students with academic advisement.
-General Education advisement and questions involving total program rather than major will be referred to this office.
+General Education advisement and questions involving total program rather than major can be referred to this office.

 Visit the Student Resource Center

-If you are coming to CSUN as a first-time freshman, (meaning coming from high school instead of a community college or university) you are required to get advisement and be enrolled in classes through the Student Resource Center/EOP (SRC/EOP) office.
+If you are coming to CSUN as a first-time freshman, (meaning coming from high school instead of a community college or university) you are required to get advisement and be enrolled in classes through the Hub.
 There will be a registration hold placed on your SOLAR account to prevent enrollment.
-Advisement will be mandatory with the SRC/EOP office for the first two semesters and optional thereafter.
-If you need to schedule an appointment with them, you can call them at (818) 677-2024.
+Advisement will be mandatory with the Hub office for the first three semesters.
+If you need to schedule an appointment with them, you can call them at (818) 677-2900-make sure that you complete the pre-advisement steps found on their website.
+The Hub website can be found here.

 Incoming Transfer Students